 Incumbent City Councilmember John Whiddon told the Kodiak Daily Mirror that he also won’t seek reelection.
 He’s been on the city council for 16 years and his latest three-year term ends in October.

-Jay Celli, an employee with Highmark Marine Fabrication, is running for a city council seat.
+Jay Celli, an employee with Highmark Marine Fabrication, is running for a city council seat as well.
 He ran last year, too, and lost by about 80 votes behind Councilmember Rich Walker.

 Registered voters who live within the city can select two candidates for the council and the top two vote getters will win seats.